What is a Venture Builder?

 An organisation that builds startups

-The most successful Venture Builders combine key skills, experience, and networks to build companies from startup phase through to scale up, with a particular focus on;
+The most successful Venture Builders combine key skills, experience, and networks to build companies from the startup phase through to scale-up, with a particular focus on;

 - Building Teams